Goods & Services Formal Solicitations

 - Request for Qualifications

-Requests For Qualifications (RFQ) seeks to qualify a group of suppliers to do more formal, competitive procurements later.
+Requests For Qualifications (RFQ) seek to qualify a roster of suppliers to do additional competitive procurements later.
 RFQs...

 - Are used to identify suppliers who are interested and available

-- Are always followed by a formal procurement (RFP/ITB) advertised to the pool of qualified suppliers; the pool can be used for multiple procurements
+- Are followed by work order procurements solicited to the pool of qualified suppliers.
+(You can use the pool for multiple procurements to establish multiple contracts with defined scopes or specifications.)

 - Request for Information